No Products in the Cart

-We want to talk about microdosing cannabis edibles, because believe us - there are plenty of reasons to do so.
+We want to talk about microdosing cannabis edibles, because believe us - there are plenty of reasons people have tried this trend.
 But before we get into that, we first need to explain what microdosing cannabis is.
 To put it simply: microdosing is consuming tiny amounts of cannabis over a certain period of time.
-The idea is that you can receive the same amazing benefits, but in smaller and controlled doses.
+Many believe that you can receive the same amazing benefits, but in smaller and more controlled doses.

 It used to be that more is more when it comes to cannabis, or at least that’s what people thought.
 Taking a bunch of cannabis at once is how you reap the most of its numerous benefits, so just smoke a ton of weed and wait for the magic to happen, right?
 And for some people, that is how you get the most out of it.